Skip to main content

 accountNumber=$ACCOUNT_STATE_SLOT_ID

-Submit proof on EVM
+Submit account state proof on EVM

 Submit the snapshot proof on the EVM to withdraw funds.